U.S. Route 15, Watson Creek to Presho

 The NYSDOT sought to build a new section of divided highway on U.S. Route 15 (the future I-99), from Watson Creek to Presho, in Lindley.
 The highway was built on a new alignment and key concerns were erosion control and stormwater-pollution prevention.
 The project involved two phases.

-Erdman Anthony was selected to provide construction inspection services for the project.
+Erdman Anthony was selected to provide construction inspection services.

 Phase I included clearing and grubbing, 4.5 million cubic meters of earthwork, rock excavation, drainage, asbestos removal, demolition of 25 buildings, retaining walls, service roads, and new concrete pavement.
 Our firm provided the office engineer and six inspectors.